feratovic/crypto/README.md

 Using Web 3.0 methodologies, React, Solidity and Metamask l created application which main usage is to send eth with low gas fees.

 ## How to run the application
-To run the application you need to clone repo then create .env file and add
+To run the application you need to clone repo and inside client folder create .env file and add

 ```
 VITE_GIPHY_API='API FROM GIPHY'
 ```
-then use commands
+then inside client folder use commands

 ```
 npm install